What Is a Margin Account and How Does Margin Trading Work?

 Benefits of a Margin Account

-For an experienced investor who enjoys day trading, having a margin account and trading on margin can have some advantages:
+For an experienced investor who executes various day trading strategies, having a margin account and trading on margin can have some advantages:

-• More purchase power.
-A margin account allows an investor to buy more investments than they could with cash.
-That might lead to higher returns, since they’re buying more securities and may be able to diversify their investments in different ways.
+• More purchase power: A margin account allows an investor to buy more investments than they could with cash.
+That might lead to higher returns, since they’re able to open bigger positions.
+In addition, they may be able to diversify their investments using margin.

-• A safety net.
-Just as an emergency fund offers access to cash when you need it, so does a margin account.
+• A safety net: Just as building an emergency fund offers access to cash when you need it, so can a margin account.
 If you need funds but you don’t want to sell investments at their current price point, you can take a margin loan for short-term cash needs.

-• No loan repayment schedule.
-There is no repayment schedule for a margin loan, so you can repay it at any rate you please, as long as your equity in the account maintains the proper threshold.
-Monthly interest will accrue, however, and be added to your account.
+• No loan repayment schedule: There is typically no repayment schedule for a margin loan, so you can repay it on your own timeline, as long as your equity in the account maintains the proper threshold.
+Monthly interest will accrue on the loan, however, and be added to your account.

-• Potentially deductible interest.
-There may be tax situations in which the interest in a margin loan can be used to offset taxable income.
+• Potentially deductible interest: There may be tax situations in which the interest on a margin loan can be used to offset taxable income.
 A tax professional will tell you whether this is a move you can consider.

 Despite the advantages, using a margin account has risks.
 Here are some things to consider before trading on margin:

-• You could lose substantially.
-While it’s possible that trading on margin can help realize greater returns if an investment does well, you will also see greater losses if an investment takes a dive.
-And even if an investment you’ve purchased on margin loses all of its value, you’ll still owe the margin loan back to the brokerage — plus interest.
+• You could lose substantially: While it’s possible that trading on margin can help realize greater returns if an investment does well, you will also see greater losses if an investment drops in value.
+And even if an investment you’ve purchased on margin loses all of its value, you’ll still have to repay the margin loan to the brokerage — plus interest.

-• There may be a margin call.
-If your investments tank, it’s possible that you’ll have to sell securities or deposit additional funds to bring your account back up to the required margin threshold.
-It’s also possible for a brokerage to sell securities from your account without alerting you.
+• There may be a margin call: If your investments drop, you must bring your account back up to the required minimum margin threshold or face what’s known as a margin call from your broker to restore the minimum allowable amount.
+If you don’t respond to the margin call, it’s also possible for a brokerage to sell securities in your account without alerting you.

-Opening a margin account is as simple as opening a cash account, but you’ll likely need to sign a margin agreement with your brokerage.
-You may also need to request margin for your account, depending on the brokerage.
+Opening a margin account is not as simple as opening a cash account.
+You’ll likely need to sign a margin agreement with your brokerage, and meet certain criteria.
+You may also need to request margin for your account, depending on the requirements at your brokerage.

 You also need a margin account for short selling.
 With short selling, you borrow a stock in your brokerage account and sell it for its current price.
 If the price of the stock falls — which you’re betting will happen — you repurchase shares of the stock and return it to the original owner, pocketing the difference in price.

-Like trading on margin, short selling is a strategy for experienced investors and comes with a large amount of risk.
+Like trading on margin, short selling is a strategy for experienced investors and comes with a high amount of risk.

-Margin calls are a risk.
-If the equity in your margin account drops below a certain threshold, you may get an alert from your brokerage, called a margin call.
-This is meant to spur you to either deposit more money into your account or sell some securities to bolster the equity that’s acting as collateral for your margin loan.
+If the equity in your margin account drops below a certain threshold, you may get an alert from your brokerage, known as a margin call.
+At this point you’re required to either deposit more money into your account, or sell securities to restore the equity that’s acting as collateral for your margin loan.

 It’s worth noting that if your investment value drops quickly or significantly, you may find that your brokerage has sold some of your securities without notifying you.
-Commonly, investors are forced by a margin call to sell investments at an inopportune time — such as when the investment is priced at less than you paid for it.
+It’s not uncommon that investors are forced by a margin call to sell investments at an inopportune time — such as when the investment is priced at less than you paid for it.
 This is an inherent risk of trading on margin.

 Consider interest costs when you’re thinking about your margin trading plan.
 If you use margin for long-term investing, interest costs can affect your returns.
 And holding investments on margin means the value of your securities must hold steady.